 Median Home Prices In North Minneapolis Up 395% Since 2012

-Back when I was sanding floors I did a lot of work on foreclosures in North Minneapolis.
-I worked for a number of investors that were buying dozens of homes for 30-60k, remodeling them and renting them out.
+Back when I was sanding floors for a living I refinished a lot of hardwood floors on foreclosed homes in North Minneapolis.
+I worked for a number of investors that were buying dozens of homes for $30,000-$60,000, remodeling them and renting them out.
 This was in 2008-2012 era when the real estate market collapse.
 The median price for a home in the Camden neighborhood went from $160,000 in February 2007 to $48,000 in February 2012.
 The median price for that same area today is $190,000.
-I have one parcel of land in North Minneapolis.
-I paid $15,000 and I can build up to a fourplex on the parcel.
-I remember when you could buy parcels for $1,000 though.
-So maybe I didn't get that great of a deal.

-Contrast those prices with a home in the Lake Nokomis neighborhood that on average sales for around $285,000.
+Contrast those prices with a home in the Lake Nokomis neighborhood that on average sells for around $285,000.
 The difference in mortgage payment between 190k and 285k is about $600-$800 a month if you include the extra cost of property taxes and insurance.
 So where is the better place to buy right now?
-To me Lake Nokomis is worth the extra money if you can get a good property in a good location.
+Personally, I think Lake Nokomis is worth the extra money if you can get a good property in a good location.
 Being close to the lakes and the other shopping areas is in high demand and North Minneapolis doesn't have any lakes.
-There aren't a lot of areas to shop either in North, and it's farer away from the airport, which a lot of people like being close to, and crime is a little higher in Camden.
+There aren't a lot of areas to shop either in North, and it's farer away from the airport.
+A lot of buyers like being close to the airport, crime is also a little higher in Camden.
 So right now I like South Minneapolis in general, but I wouldn't rule out North if it was a good deal.